What’s involved when we cut back vegetation from the side of the railway, and why we do it

 We take just as much care when carrying out the work itself.
 Here’s what we do:

-- We clear all vegetation up to six metres from the track – according to the site’s requirements and the type of infrastructure (like overhead power lines).
+- We clear all vegetation up to seven metres from the track – according to the site’s requirements and the type of infrastructure (like overhead power lines).
 If not cut back, overgrown trees and shrubs could cover up signals – the traffic lights of the railway – and potentially cause an accident.

 - We need to clear vegetation further back where trains run at higher speeds, in cuttings or embankments, or where there are level crossings or overhead line equipment.